poliweb/poliweb.github.io/rsschool-cv/cv.md

 I am a web developer from Kazakhstan, the city of Alma-Ata.
 My experience is more than ten years.
 I like to follow the development of IT technologies and learn new knowledge every day with the opportunity to develop my web developer skills.
 My goal is to achieve excellence in writing code, to have a strong skill in developing world-class websites and web applications.

+I like the Jamstack methodology, an architectural approach that separates the web interface layer from data and business logic, increasing flexibility, scalability, performance and usability.

 My priority: _Lifelong learning and everyday practice in writing code for web applications with deep immersion in a working project..._

 My professional skills: **FIGMA, HTML5, CSS3, JS, Vue js, Nuxt js, Laravel, GitHub, Netlify, Heroku, Cloudinary Platform.**